deliveroo/deliveroo.engineering/_posts/2016-09-28-optimising-session-key-storage.md

 ## Baseline implementation

-First let's create a session class as our starting point which will use an expiring key to hold each session in Redis.
+First let's create a `Session` class as our starting point which will use an expiring key to hold each session in Redis.
 The attributes we care about are:

 - `id`, a long random token identifying the session
 - `identity_id`, the identity of the user who owns the session, and